huggingface/candle/candle-examples/examples/stable-diffusion/README.md

 Enabling flash-attention requires both a feature flag, `--feature flash-attn` and using the command line flag `--use-flash-attn`.

+Note that flash-attention-v2 is only compatible with Ampere, Ada, or Hopper GPUs (e.g., A100/H100, RTX 3090/4090).

 ## Image to Image Pipeline
 ...